Vehicle Loading Cranes

 Clause 7.2 DATA RECORDING DEVICES states the following – Data recording devices shall be fitted, maintained and operated in accordance with the current edition of ISO 10245-1 and the manufacturer’s instructions.

-This new requirement has been added to Plant Assessor this month.
+This new requirement has been added to Plant Assessor following the updates.

 4. Competent person guidance